otouffort/bigquery-ecommerce-analytics/README.md

 # bigquery-ecommerce-analytics

+# Project Overview

+This project demonstrates a full e-commerce data pipeline built using Google BigQuery, showcasing skills in data ingestion, cleaning, transformation, dimensional modeling, and analytics.
+The dataset used is the Online Retail II dataset from Kaggle, which contains transactional data for an online retail store.

+The project follows a medallion architecture:
+- Bronze Layer: Raw transactional data is ingested into BigQuery, preserving the original dataset.
+- Silver Layer: Data is cleaned and standardized, including:
+  - Converting CustomerID to a consistent format
+  - Removing invalid or negative Price values
+  - Removing null CustomerID
+- Gold Layer: Analytics-ready tables are created, including:
+  - Dimension tables: dim_product and dim_customers
+  - Fact table: fact_orders capturing individual order lines with derived revenue metric

+Analytics queries were performed to answer business questions such as:
+- Which products and customers generate the most revenue?
+- How does monthly revenue trend over time?
+- Which customers are most active, and how is retention over time?
+- Which products have not generated revenue?

+This project highlights:
+- SQL expertise: DML, DDL, joins, aggregations, CTEs, and window functions
+- Data engineering skills: Data cleaning, transformations, star schema modeling, and fact/dimension table creation
+- Business analytics skills: Deriving actionable insights for e-commerce decision-making

+The repository includes SQL scripts organized by layer, sample data quality checks, and analytics queries, demonstrating a full end-to-end data workflow.

+# Folder Structure

+The repository is organized to reflect a full data engineering and analytics workflow, following the medallion architecture (bronze → silver → gold):
+- data/: Contains raw CSV files downloaded manually from Kaggle.
+This is the starting point for the pipeline.
+- sql/: Organizes all SQL scripts by purpose:
+  - bronze/: Scripts for raw data ingestion into BigQuery.
+  - silver/: Scripts for cleaning, standardizing.
+  - gold/: Scripts for creating dimensional (dim_product, dim_customers) and fact (fact_orders) tables.
+- analytics/: SQL queries answering business questions, such as top products, customer retention, and revenue trends.
+- tests/: Data validation scripts to ensure correctness at each medallion stage (e.g., no null CustomerID, no negative prices, uniqueness checks).
+- dashboard/: visualizations summarizing key metrics and insights (COMING SOON)
+- docs/: Image of architecture (COMING SOON)

 # Bronze Layer: Raw Ingestion & Schema Normalization

 The Online Retail dataset was manually uploaded into BigQuery using schema auto-detection due to inconsistent data types in the source CSV.
 Dataset has 1,067,371 rows of retail data.
 Customer ID was inferred as a FLOAT (e.g., 17850.0) becausse of the CSV’s formatting.